Friends of Aileu is the friendship relationship between:

 Coburg Town Hall came alive on 7 May 2021, as 100 people came together to celebrate 21 years of friendship with Aileu.

-You can download a copy here: Aileu-Moreland-Hume: The Friendship that Binds Us
+You can find out more by reading the Aileu-Moreland-Hume: The Friendship that Binds Us (PDF).

 Rae and Damien Kingsbury spoke about the formation of the friendship relationships starting from 1999, their ongoing value, and some of the challenges ahead for Timor-Leste and Aileu.

-Charlie Harrison and Damian Seddon, of Outer Urban Projects revved up the night further with their rap and hip-hop performances.
+Charlie Harrison and Damian Seddon, of Outer Urban Projects, revved up the night further with their rap and hip-hop performances.
+You can find out more about this group on their Facebook page.

-Hume Mayor Cr Joseph Haweil closed out the night with some Thank Yous and reflections on his visit to Aileu in 2019 as part of a the Morleand-Hume-Friends of Aileu delegation.
+Hume Mayor Cr Joseph Haweil closed out the night with some Thank Yous and reflections on his visit to Aileu in 2019 as part of the Moreland-Hume-Friends of Aileu delegation.

-This visit provided the delegation the chance to see the local conditions, the challenges facing our friendship partners, and the progress that has been made to rebuild their community, infrastructure and economy.
+This visit provided the delegation the chance to see the local conditions, the challenges facing our friendship partners, and the progress that has been made to rebuild their community, infrastructure, and economy.
 The visit gave the delegation a greater understanding of the importance and scope of the Friends of Aileu friendship relationship, which has helped further our work.
-See highlights from the trip.

 The Grassroots Gatherings network, working with CERES and Friends of Aileu, presented the 5th annual Gathering for Aileu at CERES on Sunday 28 February.

-This will go towards the $3,700 budgeted to support the Aileu Resource and Training Centre coordinate the 16th annual Aileu Expo .
+This will go towards the $3,700 budgeted to support the Aileu Resource and Training Centre coordinating the 16th annual Aileu Expo.

 More details soon about how we plan to raise the $2,300 balance.